Bronya-Rand/DDLCModTemplate2.0/Additional Mod Features/README.md

 This section contains all optional code you can use in your mod that was previously bundled with the template (under `mod_extras`) but now separated to return back to the original template aesthetic.

 ## Installation
-Copy the respective feature files inside their folders to your projects' game folder.
-Everything should work out of the box.
+For most code here, all you need to do is copy the respective feature files inside their folders to your projects' game folder.
+Everything should work out of the box once you run DDLC again.
 > If a file requires additional steps, please refer to its' own README file.

 ## Contents